nodemcu/nodemcu-firmware/docs/modules/ble.md

 ### Type conversions

 If the `type` value converts a single item, then that will be the value that is placed into the `value` element.
-If it converts multiple elements, then the elements will be placed into an array that that will be plaed into the `value` element.
+If it converts multiple elements, then the elements will be placed into an array that that will be placed into the `value` element.